-Communication and Interaction
+Communication and Interaction Needs

-Children and young people with Speech, Language and Communication Needs (SLCN) have difficulty in communicating with others.
-The profile for each child with SLCN is different and their needs change over time.
-Children with ASD, including Asperger's Syndrome and Autism, are likely to have particular difficulties with social interaction.
-They may also have difficulties with language, communication and imagination, which can impact on how they relate to others.
+Children and young people with Speech, Language and Communication Needs (SLCN) may have difficulty in communicating with others.
+The profile for each child with SLCN is different and their needs may change over time.
+Children and young people with ASD, including Asperger's Syndrome and Autism, are likely to have particular difficulties with social interaction.
+They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others